Skip to Content

 The San Gervasio ruins are located in Cozumel, an island that is easily reachable from Cancun.
 These Mayan ruins in Cozumel were a center of pilgrimage for Mayan women, who came from all over to worship the goddess of love and fertility, Ixchel.

-While most structures have lost their roofs or parts of the walls over time, archaeologists have digitally reconstructed what San Gervasio used to look like, and you can wander around with the guidebook offered at the site identifying the buildings and picturing them as they were during their heyday.
+Most structures have lost their roofs or parts of the walls over time.
+However, archaeologists have digitally reconstructed what San Gervasio used to look like.

-Nowadays, iguanas, peccaries, and coatis inhabit the site, and you can expect to meet all of them during your visit to most Yucatan Peninsula and Cancun Mayan ruins.
+Nowadays, iguanas, peccaries, and coatis inhabit the site.
+You can expect to meet all of them during your visit to most Yucatan Peninsula and Cancun Mayan ruins.

-Among the interesting areas you’ll get to visit at the site is Las Manitas, the residence of the Mayan ruler of Cozumel which features red-colored handprints on the interior walls, and The Arch that constitutes the main entrance to the settlement.
+Among the interesting areas you’ll get to visit at the site is Las Manitas.
+It’s the residence of the Mayan ruler of Cozumel, and features red-colored handprints on the interior walls.
+Then there’s The Arch, which constitutes the main entrance to the settlement

-➤ If you want to go to Cozumel, you might as well explore the rest of island, and one of the best ways to do it is with a Private Jeep Excursion.
-You’ll get to drive your own jeep into the Mayan jungle and around the island, and plan your perfect itinerary for the day.
+If you want to go to Cozumel, you might as well explore the rest of the island!
+One of the best ways to do it is with a tour like this one:

-You’ll visit the San Gervasio ruins with a local guide, try the food at the local market, enjoy the views from a vantage point or go snorkeling in the Caribbean Sea, among plenty other activities. ➥ BOOK IT HERE
+Visit the San Gervasio ruins with a local guide, try the food at the local market, or go snorkeling in the Caribbean Sea.
+There are many activities to choose from. ➥ BOOK IT HERE

 Distance from Cancun: 70 miles (113 kilometers)